If you’re contemplating a tweakment, this is what you must know

 – Joint Council for Cosmetic Practitioners

-Then there are voluntary quality-assurance schemes such as Treatments You Can Trust, which has now become part of the Joint Council for Cosmetic Practitioners (jccp.org.uk).
-This provides information and advice about treatments, and has a list of accredited practitioners, all of whom have to meet the JCCP’s entry requirements, pay the registration fee, and sign up to the code of conduct.
+Then there are voluntary quality-assurance schemes.
+The Joint Council for Cosmetic Practitioners (jccp.org.uk) provides information and advice about treatments and has a list of accredited practitioners, all of whom have to meet the JCCP’s entry requirements, pay the registration fee, and sign up to the code of conduct.

 – Save Face (saveface.co.uk)